 High Performance Computing Race and Power – Artificial Intelligence, Computing Power and Geopolitics (3): The complex framework within which the responses available to actors in terms of HPC, considering its crucial significance need to be located.

-The Race to Exascale Computing – Artificial Intelligence, Computing Power and Geopolitics (4) – forthcoming: The race to exascale computing, feedback and impacts with power and the political and geopolitical (dis)order and possible disruptions to the race.
+Winning the Race to Exascale Computing – Artificial Intelligence, Computing Power and Geopolitics (4) : The race to exascale computing, state of play, and impacts on power and the political and geopolitical (dis)order; possible disruptions to the race.

 There we underlined notably three typical phases where computation is required: creation of the AI program, training, and inference or production (usage).
 We showed that a quest for improvement across phases, and the overwhelming and determining importance of architecture design – which takes place during the creation phase – generates a crucial need for ever more powerful computing power.
 Meanwhile, we identified a feedback spiral between AI-DL and computing power, where more computing power allows for advances in terms of AI and where new AI and the need to optimize it demand more computing power.
 Building upon these findings we envision here how the feedback spiral between computing power and AI-DL systems is increasingly likely to impact politics and geopolitics.

 Considering thus the crucial and rising importance of computing power, with the next article we shall address how the resulting race for computing power could play out and has already most probably started.
 There we shall notably consider a supplementary uncertainty we identified previously, the evolution and even mutation of the field of computing power and hardware as it is impacted by AI-DL.